Are You Dealing With Shoulder Pain?

 Injuries are classified as "partial tears," where one side of the tendon is frayed, "full-thickness tears," which involve a slit or hole in the tendon, or "ruptures," where the tendon is completely torn in two.

+Shoulder pain causes range from gradual overuse to sudden injury.
 While less than 10% of rotator cuff injuries result from sudden trauma like falling or lifting, most injuries develop gradually over time due to repetitive strain.
 A common cause is "impingement," where the space for the rotator cuff becomes crowded, leading to tendon pinching when the arm is raised.
-Athletes and individuals with jobs that require frequent overhead movement are particularly at risk, as well as those with lifestyle factors such as smoking, obesity, or high cholesterol.

 Symptoms of Rotator Cuff Injuries